CONSTRUCTIONS-3D

 This 6,000 km journey was not just a business trip.
 Like great innovations that crossed borders — from metal tools to industrial machines, from artisanal skills to early digital technologies — my 3D printer crossed the Atlantic to integrate into a new environment, ready to transform local practices.
 By adopting it, I wasn’t simply acquiring a technology: I was joining a centuries-old movement where inventions circulate, evolve, and shape new ways of building.

-If you want to follow this ambitious project and learn more about the themes I explore, I invite you to watch my video series (We Spent $1M on a 3D Printer… Watch the Insane UNBOXING / Napoleon.
-Da Vinci.
-A Spider Scorpion?
-The Revolution We Weren’t Expecting) on my Kris Potts channel, and visit my website : norsemanconstruction.ca
+If you want to follow this ambitious project and learn more about the themes I explore, I invite you to watch my video series (We Spent $1M on a 3D Printer… Watch the Insane UNBOXING / Half the Cost, All the Innovation: Inside the World’s Largest 3D-Printed CASTLE) on my Kris Potts channel, and visit my website : [norsemanconstruction.ca] (norsemanconstruction.ca)

 • CONSTRUCTIONS-3D